 at the University of California – Los Angeles.

 His research involves methodological development, and is based largely on motivation from questions in the social and

 epidemiological sciences.
 He has published extensively on survey sampling, network inference, and network sampling methods.
 For details see

 his web page.

-Dr. Katherine R. McLaughlin is Assistant Professor of Statistics in the Department of Statistics at the Oregon State University.
+Dr. Katherine R. McLaughlin is Associate Professor of Statistics in the Department of Statistics at the Oregon State University.
 She works in many areas of statistics, often with application to social demography and global health.
 She is an expert in social network analysis, network sampling, survey sampling and social statistics.
 Her dissertation work focuses on modeling preferential recruitment for RDS and Peer-Driven Interventions.
 For details see her web page.

 Dr. Krista J. Gile is Professor of Statistics in the Department of Mathematics and Statistics at the University of Massachusetts - Amherst.
 Her research focuses on developing statistical methodology for social and behavioral science research, particularly related to making inference from partially-observed social network structures.
 Most of her current work is focused on understanding the strengths and limitations of data sampled with link-tracing designs such as snowball sampling, contact tracing, and respondent-driven sampling.
 In particular, her dissertation and recent work focus on understanding the implications of assumptions of current respondent-driven sampling (RDS) methodology, and on introducing improved estimation strategies for RDS data.
 For details see her web page.